digitalcytometry/ecotyper/README.md

 [EcoTyper](https://ecotyper.stanford.edu/) is a machine learning framework for large-scale identification of cell type-specific transcriptional states and their co-association patterns from bulk and single-cell (scRNA-seq) expression data.

 We have already defined cell states and ecotypes across **carcinomas** ([Luca/Steen et al., Cell 2021](https://doi.org/10.1016/j.cell.2021.09.014)) and in **diffuse large B cell lymphoma (DLBCL)** ([Steen/Luca et al., Cancer Cell 2021](https://doi.org/10.1016/j.ccell.2021.08.011)).
 The current version of EcoTyper allows users to recover the cell states and ecotypes for these two tumor categories in their own data.
-Additionally, it allows users to discover and recover cell states and ecotypes in their system of interest.
+Additionally, it allows users to discover and recover cell states and ecotypes in their system of interest, including **directly** from scRNA-seq data (see Tutorial 5).
 Below we illustrate each of these functionalities.

 ## Setup